-Naomi Campbell: ‘I Was Attacked in Paris’ And Sympathize With Kim Kardashian
+Naomi Campbell: ‘I Was Attacked In Paris’ And Sympathize With Kim Kardashian

 “I very much sympathize with [Kardashian].
 I felt for her right away,” Campbell said, according to Us Weekly.
 “I hated hearing these stories that it wasn’t true.
 It was absolutely true, and it happened to me and it’s happened to a few other people that I’m not at liberty to say, but are well known also.”

 Kardashian was bound and gagged during the robbery, and held at gunpoint along with a hotel concierge.
 Us Weekly reports that the thieves stole jewels from Kardashian that were valued at up to $10 million.
-Kardashian subsequently filed an insurance claim for $5.6 million for the lost the jewels, according to CNN Money.
+Kardashian subsequently filed an insurance claim for $5.6 million for the lost jewels, according to CNN Money.

-The attack on Naomi Cambell was nowhere nearly as long of an ordeal as what Kardashian went though, but it was clearly traumatic.
+The attack on Naomi Campbell was nowhere nearly as long of an ordeal as what Kardashian went though, but it was clearly traumatic.